jeremytammik/tbc/a/1807_createviaoffset.md

 It's nothing special.
 BUT...

-I suspect the problem is with the little vertical segment where the different width walls meet.
+I suspect the problem stems from the little vertical segment where the different width walls meet.
 We had problems with this method treating small segments from a structural contour, so the code above is put in a big try/catch and if it fails, we go to another offset algorithm that is far worse in general but treats small segments/self-intersections slightly better (Revit's offset seems more skeptical to prolong segments when it's the case, and I couldn't find code for self-intersections).
 L.E.
 Edited testing assumptions that are invalid since offset is positive, not negative.